shubhankar000/micropython-socket-ota/README.md

 # MicroPython-Socket-OTA with Compression

 A MicroPython library for socket-based over-the-air (OTA) updates using compressed data streams.
 This implementation improves update speed and reduces overhead by bundling and compressing files before transfer.
+Only meant to be used over the local network.
+I wouldn't know how to make it compatible with the outside world.

 ## Overview
 - **`ota/__init__.py`**: Implements the OTA server for ESP32 and similar devices.